antong314/chatlist-nectar/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Configure Supabase for the wiki feature.
+# Copy .env.example to .env and set your Supabase credentials.
+cp .env.example .env

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```